6.3. Logical Indexing#

 end

-Using array comprehensions, we can replace this entire part of the code by a single line:
+After (with array comprehensions): Using array comprehensions, we can replace the entire part of the code by a single line:

 primes = [ i for i = 2:n if prime[i] ]